fernandommota/addin-datatable-grand-total/README.md

 **_Default_**

-- In your table Component, insert the propertie "Column Types" the value 'datatableGrandTotal'
+- In your table Component, insert the propertie "Column Types" the addin name type 'datatableGrandTotal'

 **_Custom format_**
 By default these addIn will apply the Brazilian money format (R$ #,##0.00).